Nature’s Kitchen Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Even when you consider the protein-boosting effect of the brewers yeast and flaxseed, this looks like the profile of a product containing a notable amount of meat.

-Nature’s Kitchen is a meat-based wet dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nature’s Kitchen includes both grain and grain-free wet dog foods using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.